Chapter 5120:1-1 Release

 (C) If the person was on any type of release other than shock parole, from a pre-SB2 definite sentence, the person shall serve the balance of the pre-SB2 definite sentence.

-(D) If the person had been released on parole after the expiration of the minimum sentence (with diminution) the person will be scheduled for a parole release consideration hearing by the hearing officer in accordance with rule 5120:1-1-18 of the Administrative Code.
+(D) If the person had been released on parole after the expiration of the minimum sentence (with diminution) the person shall be scheduled for a parole release consideration hearing by the hearing officer or the parole board member in accordance with rule 5120:1-1-18 of the Administrative Code.

-(B) A prisoner who was denied release at a regular parole release hearing that occurred before april 1, 1998 and scheduled for his next parole hearing twenty years or more after the date of that heasring will be scheduled for a release hearing ten years from the date of that hearing.
+(B) A prisoner who was denied release at a regular parole release hearing that occurred before April 1, 1998 and scheduled for his next parole hearing twenty years or more after the date of that hearing will be scheduled for a release hearing ten years from the date of that hearing.

-(A) The adult parole authority shall revoke the release of any releasee who is recommitted to the department of rehabilitation and correction to serve a prison term for a felony sentence imposed upon him by any court in Ohio for an offense he committed while on any release granted by the adult parole authority or while serving a period of intermediate transitional detention pursuant to rule 5120-11-12 of the Administrative Code or serving a period of parole supervision pursuant to rule 5120-11-19 of the Administrative Code.
+(A) The adult parole authority shall revoke the release of any releasee who is recommitted to the department of rehabilitation and correction to serve a prison term for a felony sentence imposed upon him by any court in Ohio for an offense he committed while on any release granted by the adult parole authority or serving a period of parole supervision pursuant to rule 5120-11-19 of the Administrative Code.

 (B) This revocation shall be accomplished by the issuance of minutes by the adult parole authority after it has verified that the sentence was imposed for an offense that occurred while the prisoner was under release status.